aheirich/AMI2/doc/robust.md

 # Robustness

-Robust to failures in processes, cluster nodes, recover from crash.
+The system is robust to failures in components or cluster nodes, and recovers automatically from a crash.

 All component behavior is based on state.
 Components write volatile state to the control store whenever it changes.